 But how can two people work together to achieve these shared goals?

 According to Focus on the Family Canada counsellor Karin Gregory, it starts by opening up channels of communication.
 Couples may want the same things, she says, but their time frames may look different.
 "Both spouses may want children when they’re ready," she says, "but ‘ready’ can mean very different things to each spouse."

 Another possible hindrance to achieving or identifying new resolutions is getting stuck on an unfulfilled past goal.
 "If the couple hasn’t figured out a new goal, either they haven’t achieved [an earlier goal], or they haven’t put an old one to rest," Gregory says.

-Want to make the most of your marriage in 2013?
+Want to make the most of your marriage in the new year?
 Learn how to identify the ways you successfully worked through past challenges, accomplish last year’s unfulfilled goals and make plans to replicate joyful memories.

 Celebrate past successes